The ICED facility developed the ICF Attribution Tool to achieve the following objectives:

 - To raise the level of ambition for ICED work packages to deliver better economic growth outcomes through climate and environment

-The tool was developed in late 2016 and is currently in beta version.
-The tool is built on existing DFID guidance on ICF attribution and climate integration.
+The tool was developed in late 2016 and is built on existing DFID guidance on ICF attribution and climate integration.
 The methodology is based on the OECD Development Assistance Committee ‘Rio Markers‘, which is a sector-based system of attributing and tracking development finance flows for initiatives targeting climate change mitigation and adaptation.
 The basis of the Rio Markers is to identify the degree to which an activity’s objective to target climate change is either principle, significant, or not relevant (see Figure 1); this provides an indication of the degree of mainstreaming environmental considerations into programmes.

 Figure 1: Overview of ICED ICF Attribution Tool method